asergioscosta/java-exercises/README.md

 ## Project Description

 This project consists of implementations of Java classes to solve exercises.
-The developed classes are `Fatura` , `Empregado`, and `Data`, with test classes `FaturaTest`, `EmpregadoTest`, and `DataTest`, each addressing language concepts.
+The developed classes are `Fatura` , `Empregado`, and `Data`, with test classes `FaturaTeste`, `EmpregadoTeste`, and `DataTeste`, each addressing language concepts.

 ## Requirements